pcdshub/BEAMS/docs/source/upcoming_release_notes/69-enh_validate.rst

 Bugfixes
 --------
-- Fix an issue where cli entrypoints may not have the full serialization schema loaded.
+- Fixes an issue where cli entrypoints may not have the full serialization schema loaded.

 Maintenance
 -----------
-- Add regression tests for schema validation.
+- Adds regression tests for schema validation.

 Contributors
 ------------